bosenli/bosenli.github.io/index.markdown

 This blog shares what I learn, build, and explore.

 ### A Little About me:
-I was born knowing nothing and did not know what to do in my early life.
-I only figured that out after late 20s, realizing technology advancement can change my life and people's every life so dramatically into a more productive and efficient way.
-It start making me excited about this field.
-By staying curious, postive and be passionate about technology and innovation always motivates me to keep learning and moving forward!
+I was born knowing nothing and spent much of my early life unsure of my direction.
+It wasn’t until my late 20s that I realized how profoundly technological advancements can transform lives—making everything more productive and efficient.
+That realization sparked my excitement for the field.
+Staying curious, positive, and passionate about technology and innovation continues to drive me to keep learning and moving forward.

-During my break time, I like to learn more about pen testing, offsec, and reverse engineering.
+In my free time, I enjoy diving into topics like penetration testing, offensive security, and reverse engineering.

 ### Share something about learning skills I realized when I grown up and made my learning skills into a FRAMEWORK of mine I would like to share: